mckelvie-org/codingame-client/doc/cli/reference/puzzle.md

                         fallback) rather than requiring an explicit new-directory argument--puzzle working directories are expected to be reused across different puzzles over time, one at a time.
-    repair              Reconstruct .meta/ (gitignored server-derived cache: the test session handle, plus read-only statement.html/stub_generator.cgstub reference
+    [1;32mrepair[0m              Reconstruct .meta/ (gitignored server-derived cache: the test session handle, plus read-only statement.html/stub_generator.cgstub reference
                         copies) from puzzle.json's stable puzzle_id--for recovering after a fresh clone into a different repo (.meta/ is gitignored on purpose) or manual deletion/corruption of .meta/.
 Never touches data/.
-    submit              Submit the current local solution.src to the server for credit (TestSession/submit)--a real, permanent graded submission, unlike `cg puzzle play-server`.
-Note `cg puzzle play-server` also durably updates the server's copy of the code as a side effect of running a test case--this command is the one that actually grades it. play-server         Run the current local solution.src against one or more of the puzzle's test cases via the server (TestSession/play--the IDE's "Test" button, not a real submission; see `cg puzzle play` for the entirely-local, no-network equivalent).
+    [1;32msubmit[0m              Submit the current local solution.src to the server for credit (TestSession/submit)--a real, permanent graded submission, unlike `cg puzzle play-server`.
+Note `cg puzzle play-server` also durably updates the server's copy of the code as a side effect of running a test case--this command is the one that actually grades it.
+    [1;32mplay-server[0m         Run the current local solution.src against one or more of the puzzle's test cases via the server (TestSession/play--the IDE's "Test" button, not a real submission; see `cg puzzle play` for the entirely-local, no-network equivalent).
 With no TEST-INDEX arguments, runs every downloaded test case